ENGR 1010. Technological Problem Solving. 3 Hours.

 ENGR 2500.
 Engineering Graphics for Design.
 3 Hours.

-Introduction to engineering design and three-dimensional visualization; geometric construction; graphical projection and sketching; introduction to descriptive geometry; computer graphics.
+An introduction to engineering design and three-dimensional visualization, geometric construction, graphical projection and sketching, descriptive geometry, and computer graphics.

 ENGR 3210.
 Dynamics.
 3 Hours.

 Prerequisite: PHYS 2211K with a grade of "C" or better.
 Kinematics and kinetics of particles; kinematics and kinetics of rigid bodies in plane motion; kinematics and kinetics of rigid bodies in three-dimensional motion.